jorgebucaran/cookbook.fish/README.md

 sleep 10 &
 ```

+See also [Background jobs](http://fishshell.com/docs/current/index.html#syntax-background) in the fish documentation.

 ### How to check if there are background jobs running in fish?
 Use the [`jobs`](http://fishshell.com/docs/current/commands.html#jobs) builtin.